Blog

 The objective of graphic design is to convey or enhance a message.

-9 types of graphic design with examples
+11 types of graphic design

-1. Brand design
+1. Brand and visual identity design

 Brand design work includes but is not limited to:

-• designing letterhead, icons, and various illustrations
+• Designing letterhead, icons, and various illustrations

-• creating or selecting fonts and typography guidelines
+• Creating or selecting fonts and typography guidelines

-• packaging design and graphics for product design
+• Packaging design and graphics for product design

-Good brand designers have an understanding of marketing design, web design, logo design, and many other aspects of graphic design because the decisions they make will affect all subsequent design projects for that brand.
 If you’ve never worked with brand design guidelines before, check out Starbucks’ creative expression website.
-This is a great example of various initiatives included in brand design and the type of guidelines a brand designer is expected to create to maintain a consistent visual identity.
+This example shows how to include various initiatives in brand design and the type of guidelines a brand designer should create to maintain a consistent visual identity.

 Brand design is evolving at a particularly fast pace.
-Because as technology develops, brands are always looking for new ways to engage with their target audience — which means their brand design needs to support new and shifting channels.
+As technology develops, brands are always looking for new ways to engage with their target audience — which means their brand design needs to support new and shifting channels.
+So, if you enjoy taking on new challenges and keeping up with the latest trends, brand design might be a great fit for you.

 2. Marketing design

-• newsletters
+• Newsletters

-• billboards and other signage
+• Billboards and other signage

-• posters
+• Posters

-• print ads
+• Print ads

-• trade show booths
+• Trade show booths and other materials

-• physical mailers
+• Physical mailers

-• website assets
+• Web and mobile assets

 3. Web design

-Many graphic artists work on visual elements that will be used on a website.
-But it’s important to note that web design and graphic design are different.
+While many graphic artists design visual elements for a brand's websites, it’s important to note that web design is not the same as graphic design.

 Web designers may work on projects including: